 Introduction

 Our planet is undergoing major global environmental changes mainly caused by a rapid increase in human population and the concomitant agriculture industrialisation (specialization, concentration, intensification).
 These changes have a profound impact on biodiversity, on land use due to modified resource availability, as well as on emergence and spatial distribution of pathogens (Keesing et al. 2010).
 A primary concern is the extremely rapid rate of these changes, which applies strong and often novel selective pressures on animals, at scales rarely encountered over evolutionary time scales.
 These challenges are placing new demands on physiological and adaptive capacities (particularly phenotypic plasticity which permits compensation of rapid environmental changes when genetic adaptation is too slow), on the interactions among species, and ultimately on species persistence and biodiversity.
-The consequences are major in terms of conservation of biodiversity but will also have impacts on every category of ecosystem services: support (e.g. soil formation), production (e.g. milk and meat), regulation (e.g. pest control) and cultural (e.g. ecotourism).
+The consequences are major in terms of conservation of biodiversity but will also have impacts on every category of ecosystem services: support (e.g. soil formation), production (e.g. milk, eggs and meat), regulation (e.g. pest control) and cultural, or on their combination (e.g. biodiversity-related ecotourism (Fuller et al., 2007).
 Thus, we have a responsibility to find new ways to better understand and preserve the functional diversity of ecosystems.
 These have been, and will continue to be, a major support of human endeavours.

-Animals represent an enormous part of biodiversity, contributing 1.12 million catalogued species from a total of 1.43 species throughout eukaryotic kingdoms (Mora et al., 2011).
+Animals represent an enormous part of biodiversity, contributing 1.12 million species from a total of 1.43 million catalogued species throughout eukaryotic kingdoms (Mora et al., 2011).
 Only a very limited number of species are farmed but they contribute a significant amount of biomass.
-Wild and farmed animals are landscape shapers and ecosystem engineers that control the availability of resources to other organisms by causing changes in biotic or abiotic materials.
+Wild and farmed animals are landscape shapers and ecosystem engineers that control the availability of resources by causing changes in biotic or abiotic materials.
 However, animals are also important vectors, intermediate hosts and reservoirs for microorganisms causing major infectious diseases (Woolhouse et al., 2005).
 Additionally, wild and farmed animals have always been a major source of proteins for human consumption.

 It is increasingly recognized that there is a continuum between animals in managed ecosystems and animals in natural environments.
 No production system whatever its level of biosecurity is completely isolated from the surrounding environment.
 Likewise, today, no ecosystem is completely isolated from human influence, and increasingly ecosystems are subject to some degree of human management, or have limits imposed on them by human activity.
 Therefore, it is highly relevant to consider what the cross-fertilisation between the two communities of animal production science and animal ecology can bring.

 A number of basic concepts appear at first sight to be fundamentally different between animal production science and ecology.
 However, when these concepts are given due consideration it transpires that they are actually more similar and not really in opposition.
 The aim of this paper is to explore the common points between animal production science and animal ecology.
 Better recognizing the similarities between the two communities will identify promising avenues of synergy by concept and/or methodology transfers between communities.
+We first discuss seven topics that are common to both communities but viewed from differing perspectives, in order to show their potential for synergy and then highlight these points using two examples.
 This prospective thinking for a community unification into a single Animal Research Kinship, i.e. OneARK, sets new objectives for future science policy.

 Artificial selection versus natural selection